 Gluten-Free Double Chip Pumpkin Cookies

-Beverly Lynn Bennett
+Beverly Lynn Bennett1/2 cup water

 3 tablespoons ground flaxseeds